nalomran/PyReQTL/README.md

 as inputs for the R package MatrixEQTL to find the significant variation-expression relationships.

+## Features
+   - Faster than the R ReQTL version
+   - For efficiency and performance, it uses both Pandas DataFrames and numpy arrays
+   - rpy2 is more efficient and better integrated than using subprocess to interface with R

 ## Asking for Help

 If you have an issue (error or bug) when executing the library or any of the modules or have any other enquires please